NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/TestReport.md

 ## Automatic Testing:
-*Describe any JUnit tests you created.
+JUnit is a unit testing framework for Java programming language.
+JUnit is used in the development of test-driven development *Describe any JUnit tests you created.
 Describe what percentage of program functionality is covered by JUnit tests.*

 *Highlight any functionality not covered by JUnit tests, and say how you overcame that shortfall.*